 Customers are busy

-Since hyper-personalization is just one-to-one marketing, there are thousands of examples of it at work.
+Since hyper-personalization is essentially one-to-one marketing, there are thousands of examples of it at work.
 It is so powerful precisely because of its versatility and ability to address a wide range of specific concerns.

 Perhaps the best way to make hyper-personalization work for you is to dig down into your company’s primary pain points and figure out if there’s an automated, AI-driven solution that has the added benefit of approaching your customers like individuals.